-Intravenous administration of a loading dose produces an appreciable pharmacological effect within 5 to 30 minutes; this reaches a maximum in 1 to 5 hours.
-Upon oral administration, digoxin is absorbed from the stomach and upper part of the small intestine.
+Upon oral administration, digoxin is absorbed in the stomach and in the upper part of the small intestine.
 When digoxin is taken after meals, the rate of absorption is slowed, but the total amount of digoxin absorbed is usually unchanged.
 When taken with meals high in fibre, however, the amount absorbed from an oral dose may be reduced.

-Using the oral route the onset of effect occurs in 0.5 to 2 hours and reaches its maximum at 2 to 6 hours.
+Following an oral dose, the onset of effect occurs within 0.5 to 2 hours and reaches its peak after 2 to 6 hours.

-The bioavailability of orally administered LANOXIN is approximately 63 % in tablet form and 75 % as paediatric elixir (oral suspension).
+The bioavailability of digoxin administered orally is approximately 63% in tablet form.